-13.7 Competition and Consumer Act 2010 (Cth) (CCA)
+13.7 COMPETITION AND CONSUMER ACT 2010 (CTH) (CCA)

-In addition to specific legislation enacted in relation to the respective intellectual property rights, the CCA contains the ACL, which provides additional grounds upon which to protect such rights.
-Certain provisions are able to be utilised by intellectual property rights owners to prevent misleading or deceptive conduct and/or false representations by a third party.
-The provisions of the ACL are often likened to the common law tort of passing off and unfair competition/antitrust legislation in other jurisdictions.
+In addition to specific legislation enacted in relation to intellectual property rights, the CCA contains the Australian Consumer Law (ACL), which provides additional grounds upon which to protect such rights.
+Certain provisions can be utilised by intellectual property rights owners to prevent misleading or deceptive conduct and/or false representations by a third party.
+These provisions are often likened to the common law tort of passing off and unfair competition/antitrust legislation in other jurisdictions.